xarray-contrib/xarray-simlab/doc/io_storage.rst

 ----------

-When :meth:`xarray.Dataset.xsimlab.run` is called, xarray-simlab uses the zarr_ library to efficiently store (i.e., with compression) both the inputs and the outputs.
+When :meth:`xarray.Dataset.xsimlab.run` is called, xarray-simlab uses the zarr_ library to efficiently store (i.e., with compression) both simulation input and output data.
 The output data is stored progressively as the simulation proceeds.

 By default all this data is saved into memory.
-When the amount of model I/O data is bigger, it is recommended to save the data on disk.
+For large amounts of model I/O data, however, it is recommended to save the data on disk.
 For example, you can specify a directory where to store it:

 .. ipython:: python